tieutrongphuc/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Tags are added cumulatively - existing tags are preserved.
-* Each normal tag must be a single word (no spaces allowed).
 * You can add multiple tags in a single command.
 * **Tag suggestions:** As you type after `t/`, the application will suggest existing tags that match your input.
 Press `Tab` to autocomplete the suggestion.